AbhiGulati/Certora-Tutorials/06.Lesson_ThinkingProperties/ThinkingPropertiesExercise/MeetingScheduler/README.md

 ## Valid states
 - I generally don't understand this category
 - ❓ Is it fair to say that these will usually be proved by `invariant`s rather than `rule`s?
 - If a meeting is UNINITIALIZED or PENDING or CANCELLED, its number of participants will be 0
-    - ❓ Is this appropriate in this category?

 ## Variable transitions